wallacepreston/merge-files-js/README.md

 In this directory in bash, run the command:

-`sh merge.sh`
+`npm start`

-This will take the two files and create a third file, printing the output to the terminal.
+This will take the two files `1.txt` and `2.txt` and create a third file, `3.txt`, printing the content of the third file to the terminal.
 This simply concatenates the two into the third file.

 ## To Start Over

 In this directory in bash, run the command:

-`rm -r 3.txt`
+`npm run restart`

+This will delete the third file: `3.txt`